sdmx-twg/sdmx-json/metadata-message/docs/1-sdmx-json-field-guide.md

 * id - *String* *optional*.
 ID provides a non-standard identification of an annotation.
 It can be used to disambiguate annotations.
 * title - *String* *optional*.
 Provides a non-localised title for the annotation.
 * type - *String* *optional*.
 Type is used to distinguish between annotations designed to support various uses.
 The types are not enumerated, and these can be freely specified by the creator of the annotations.
 The definitions and use of annotation types should be documented by their creator.
+* value - *String* *optional*.
+Provides a non-localised value text for the annotation.
 * text - *String* *optional*.
 A human-readable (best-language-match) text of the annotation.
 * texts - *Object* *optional*.
 A list of human-readable localised texts (see *[names](#names)*) of the annotation.
 * links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
 If appropriate, a link to an additional external resource which may contain or supplement the annotation.